MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Atlassian Jira Cloud Microsoft Graph connector for Microsoft Search" ms.date: 07/22/2021
+description: "Set up the Atlassian Jira Cloud Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 07/22/2021
 ---

 # Atlassian Jira Cloud Microsoft Graph connector

 The Atlassian Jira Cloud Microsoft Graph connector allows your organization to index Jira issues.
-After you configure the connector and index content from the Jira site, end users can search for those items in Microsoft Search.
+After you configure the connector and index content from the Jira site, end users can search for those items in Microsoft Search and Microsoft 365 Copilot.

 > [!NOTE]
 > Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general connectors setup instructions.